Credit For Prior Learning

 - Combination of written test and skill performance/demonstration assessment: $90

 Fees must be paid prior to taking the challenge exam.
 The fee is non-refundable regardless of the outcome of the challenge exam.
-For students in CBE programs, competencies may be bundled within their master course so that only a single assessment fee is charged per master course.
-CBE students must complete the challenge exams for a single master course within the same term to avoid additional challenge exam fees.
+Courses may be bundled so that only a single assessment fee is charged.

 Many times your skills and knowledge cannot be verified by an exam, transcript, or other official documentation.
 A portfolio assessment is designed to document what you have learned and how it relates to a specific Nicolet course.
 Portfolios allow you to assemble and document the college-level learning you have gained through work experience, training, licensure, industry certifications, volunteer work, professional development, independent study, or other life experiences.
 Talk with your Success Coach for more information on the portfolio process for earning Credit for Prior Learning.

 The fee for a portfolio assessment is $90 per course and must be paid at the time your portfolio is submitted for review.
 The fee is non-refundable regardless of the outcome of the portfolio review.
 Students are not eligible for a portfolio assessment for a course if they were previously enrolled in that course, except with Academic Dean approval.